goasana/config/README.md

 ### New Config

-Create a new config (or just make use of the default instance)
+Create a new config (or just make use of the default instance).

 ```go
 import "github.com/micro/go-config"